-Free admission with free garage parking on Pierce Street between Ellis and Eddy streets.
+Free event with free garage parking on Pierce St between Ellis and Eddy (click here for a map)

 Despite the taboo surrounding homosexuality, this topic was too intriguing to be left entirely out of the Yiddish picture.
 An exploration of lesbian and gay subtext in Yiddish cinema during its heyday, from the 1920s to the outbreak of World War II, reveals distinctly Jewish concerns of the time intertwined with a striking array of allusions to this highly-charged subject.
 From musical comedies Yidl Mitn Fidl and Amerikaner Shadkhn to classic dramas Der Dibuk and Der Vilner Shtot-Khazn, queerness reached the screen in various guises, emerging as an alternate take on themes of conflicted identity, passing, and same-sex attachments.

 Drummer, bandleader, and film scholar Eve Sicular formed and leads NYC-based bands